-MC ELA8: How does the candidate elicit young adolescent learners' responses to promote thinking and develop their abilities to construct meaning from, interpret, OR respond to complex text?
+ELA8: How does the candidate elicit student responses to promote thinking and develop their abilities to construct meaning from, interpret, OR respond to complex text?

-The Guiding Question addresses how, in the video clip, the candidate brings forth and builds on student responses to guide learning; this can occur during whole class discussions, small group discussions, or consultations with individual students.
+The Guiding Question addresses how, in the video clips, the candidate brings forth and builds on student responses to guide learning; this can occur during whole class discussions, small group discussions, or consultations with individual students.